 So, before you start writing your descriptions it’s important to check out your competitors because that can give you a lot of useful information.
 Type the keyword you want that page to rank for into Google and analyse the listings on page one.

 Here’s an example of a great description.
 It’s within the character limit and therefore not running off the page.
-It informs the visitor who they provide services for, where they are based and what sets them apart from other decorating companies.
+It informs the visitor who they provide services for, where they are based and what sets them apart from other environmental consulting companies.

 Here’s what to ask yourself when reviewing your meta descriptions:

-- Do they contain important keywords that are relevant for your business and have a high search volume?
+- Do they contain important keywords that are relevant to your business and have a high search volume?

 - Are all of your meta descriptions unique?
 Are you using the same description on another web page?
 If so, then change it, because each page of your website should be optimised for a different keyword.